ccmpbll/ccmpbll.github.io/projects/prusa-enclosure.md

 The acrylic used for the sides and doors has a ton of static after you remove the protective paper and it attracts dust like crazy.
 I found this MG Chemicals cleaner that will remove the static and clean the surface.
 Worked extremely well.

 I won't bother creating a separate section for this, but its definitely worth mentioning.
 The hinged lid add on for the Prusa Enclosure is well worth the little effort and filament it requires.
-You can find details here: https://www.printables.com/model/273426-hinged-lid-for-adding-mmu2s-to-original-prusa-encl.
+You can find details [HERE](https://www.printables.com/model/273426-hinged-lid-for-adding-mmu2s-to-original-prusa-encl).
 It doesnt require any additional parts, only what is included with the enclosure kit.

 ![](/assets/images/enclosure_hinged_lid.jpg)